rust-lang/book/nostarch/chapter01.md

 $ ./main # or .\main.exe on Windows
 ```

-If *main.rs* was your “Hello, world!” program, this line would print `Hello,
+If your *main.rs* is your “Hello, world!” program, this line prints `Hello,
 world!` to your terminal.

 If you’re more familiar with a dynamic language, such as Ruby, Python, or